KhalishMadani/ColorGuessingGame/README.md

 Follow these steps to install the project locally
 1. Clone the repository : ```https://github.com/KhalishMadani/ColorGuessingGame.git```
 2. Install virtual environtment : ```python -m venv venv```
-3. Access the virtual environtment :
-    if you're on windows
+3. Access the virtual environtment, if you're on windows
     ```venv\scripts\activate```
     on mac